shantnu/Path/content/dirty-g-word.md

 The problem is, anytime you use the G word, people will form their own mental images of what you are talking about.
 And the Divine cannot be understood by the mind, since it is far beyond the thinking mind.

+## The God that most people worship...

+... is actually their ego.

+The ego is vengeful and demonic, always willing to attack others, to show them their place, to kill anyone who disagrees with it.

+The ego is the devil, but most religions have elevated it to God.

+The ego creates a God just like itself, and worships it.
+And that is why it hates the real God, for it knows it is wrong, and fears retribution.

 ## So what is God again?

 God is the underlying Spirit, the Divine presence in all of us, the fabric of the universe.